bigtestjs/convergence/README.md

 new Convergence(2000)
   // defaults to 200ms
   .always(() => total === 5)
-  // this counts as part of the stack
+  // this counts as part of the queue
   .do(() => console.log(total))
 ```

 **`.do(exec)`**

 This method is useful when you need to execute something after a
-convergence in the stack, but before other convergences are ran.
+convergence in the queue, but before other convergences are ran.
 This can help with debugging in between convergences and also
 allows you to run side effects between convergences.